angular/angular/aio/content/guide/router.md

 <code-example path="router/src/index.html" header="src/index.html (base-href)" region="base-href"></code-example>

-Without that tag, the browser may not be able to load resources (images, CSS, scripts) when "deep linking" into the app.
+Without that tag, the browser may not be able to load resources (images, CSS, scripts) when "deep linking" into the application.

 Some developers may not be able to add the `<base>` element, perhaps because they don't have access to `<head>` or the `index.html`.